jjdv/frame-server/README.md

     },
     {
         name: 'session',
-        options: {secret: 'Shh, its a secret!''}
+        options: {secret: 'Shh, its a secret!'}
     }
 ]
 ```